guitarrapc/githubactions-lab/README.md

 $ touch _reusable-workflow-called.yaml
 ```

 Write your Reusable workflow in `_reusable-workflow-called.yaml`.
+You can pass value by `inputs` and get value by `outputs`.

 - `on.workflow_call`: Key point to define Reusable workflow.
 - `on.workflow_call.inputs`: Define input parameters to pass from caller to callee.